13 Vegan Fabrics: Wear Your Animal-Loving Heart On Your Sleeve

 Non-organic linen has earned a C— so try to stick with organically-grown linen if you have a chance.

 Fortunately, an unlikely suspect is making it easier for animal advocates to enjoy these items.

-Cork is probably a material you’re familiar with, at least if you enjoy a good bottle of pinot gris on a hot summer night.
+Cork is a material you’re likely familiar with, at least if you enjoy a good bottle of pinot gris on a hot summer day.